JosepMariaVila/SimpleXAHAUwallet/README.md

-A simple javascript XAHAU wallet to check the balance, send XAH, create new mainnet accounts offline and create testnet funded accounts.
+A simple javascript XAHAU wallet to check balances, send XAH, create new mainnet accounts offline and create testnet funded accounts.
 It uses the xrpl.js library.

 It uses a seed to derive the account address and sign transactions, 2 options are possible: